A World of Opportunities: City University London:

 - School of Social Sciences

-The Central Admissions Office acts as a central enquiry point for prospective students from the UK and around the world.
-It is part of Academic Services and is responsible for processing all Undergraduate applications in accordance with the UCAS guidelines, managing the receipt of Postgraduate electronic applications and advising Postgraduate departmental admissions staff on fee assessments.
+The Central Admissions Office acts as a central inquiry point for prospective students from the UK and around the world.
+It is part of Academic Services and is responsible for processing all Undergraduate applications in accordance with the UCAS guidelines, managing the receipt of Postgraduate electronic applications, and advising Postgraduate departmental admissions staff on fee assessments.

 Undergraduate: £ 20,000 – 30,000 (approx per year)

 Graduate: £ 25,000 – 35,000 (approx per year)

 Note: The course fees vary from course to course.

 City University London has a range of scholarships and prizes available for undergraduate and postgraduate students.
 Some of these are generously funded by charitable foundations, former students, individual Schools, and other bodies and can be applied for each academic year.

 The city has recently invested in new and refurbished halls of residence with private, modern study bedrooms and communal living spaces where students can cook, relax, and feel at home.
 All bedrooms have internet access.